 This is the most iconic building in Brighton, and also the logo of Brighton & Hove city.
 When I first saw the logo in the trash bin on my first day in Brighton, I thought “wow is that a mosque?”
 Yeah, apparently I did not do much research before I moved there (surprise me, Brighton!).

 It was built by King George IV in 1787 as his seaside resort, but now already belongs to Brighton, not a royal property anymore.
-The building architecture was inspired by Indian-Islamic fashion, while the interior has rooms with different styles like Dutch, French, and China (even though the designer was said never visited China), to impress the royal guests.
+The building architecture was inspired by Indian-Islamic fashion, while the interior has rooms with different styles like Dutch, French, and Chinese (even though the designer was said never visited China), to impress the royal guests.
 The admission charge is £15/adult.
 Even though I was eligible for 50% discounts as a Brighton resident, but still, I waited until January to visit inside, when they opened the Pavilion for free one day a year.

 The garden though is always free, and already worth it to visit.
 It’s a nice place during warm weather to sit on the grass while listening to the street musician, or playing chasing birds with the kid.
 Be careful tho to sit not too close to weed smokers (you can smell it!).
 Meanwhile, every Winter, one part of the garden is converted into an ice skating rink with colorful lights at night.